 - MyFreeTaxes helps people file their federal and state returns without spending any money in tax preparation fees.
 So far, MyFreeTaxes has helped 1.3 million people save $260 million in tax filing fees.
 It also screens for credit and deduction eligibility such as the Earned Income Tax Credit and the Child Tax Credit to ensure filers receive their maximum tax refund, and lets filers check for any missed stimulus payments.
 Learn more and start filing today at www.myfreetaxes.com.

-- Volunteer Income Tax Assistance (VITA) programs, run by nonprofit organizations, including local United Ways, offer free, in-person tax preparation services by trained volunteers.
-There are 12,000 VITA sites across the country that serve filers who earn less than $56,000 (most of us, since America's median individual income is $40,100), including people with disabilities and those with limited English.
-To find a VITA site near you, search through your ZIP code at this IRS site, or contact your local United Way.
+- Volunteer Income Tax Assistance (VITA) programs, run by nonprofit organizations, including local United Ways, offer free tax preparation services by IRS-certified volunteers virtually and in-person.
+There are 12,000 VITA sites across the country that serve filers who typically earn less than $57,000 (most of us, since America's median individual income is $40,100), including people with disabilities and those with limited English.
+To find a VITA site near you, go to www.myfreetaxes.com and choose to file your taxes “With assistance,” or contact your local United Way.

-- If you’re over the age of 50, you can get one-on-one assistance by IRS-certified volunteers at 5,000 Tax-Aide sites run by AARP.
-Tax-Aide site are in neighborhood libraries, malls, banks, community centers and senior centers.
+- If you’re over the age of 50, you can get one-on-one assistance by IRS-certified volunteers virtually and in-person at 5,000 Tax-Aide sites run by AARP.
+Tax-Aide sites are in neighborhood libraries, malls, banks, community centers and senior centers.
 There’s no fee and no sales pitch for other services.
 AARP membership is not required.
 Find a location near you here.

 - If you’re in the military, you can use MilTax, a service provided by the Department of Defense that uses a version of H&R Block’s tax software.
 It’s free to active-duty service members, those in the National Guard or Reserves, and their families.
 There are no income or tax form restrictions.